Ark Boulton Academy

-In 2014, the school was under investigation for promoting radical Islamic view to pupils: see Operation Trojan Horse.
+In 2014, the school was under investigation as part of Operation Trojan Horse for promoting radical Islamic view to pupils.

 The school has a higher than average number of pupils eligible for free school meals.
 In 2015, Ofsted reported that all its pupils were from ethnic minorities, and the majority spoke English as an additional language.
 The school has an average number of students with special educational needs.
 The school was judged 'Good' by Ofsted in 2017.